innager/asterTES/README.md

 To obtain individual recurrence classification and conditional probabilities of genotyping data given recrudescence, a pair of samples for the same individual is needed - the Day 0 sample and the recurrent sample.
-As an example, we classify recurrence from ID `A3`:
+For example, to classify a recurrent infection from an individual with ID `"A3"`:

 ``` r
 iid <- which(dfsmp$id == "A3")